Sociomapping: Groups and small systems

-Besides the distances between the group members, Sociomap shows additional variable coded in the height (or color) of the subject.
+Besides the distances between the group members, Sociomap shows additional variables coded in the height (or color) of the subject.
 Typical variables used for the height are: social status, performance indicators of the subjects, average communication frequency, etc.

 Understanding the relative distances between the people helps to understand the structure of the group, find subgroups formed by groups members and discover functions of the group members.
 In connection to the height Sociomap enables complex and comprehensive insight into the groups and small systems.
 This is particularly beneficial for workplace strategists.

 Sociomapping of small systems produces similar results to social network analysis with additional visualization features.

 Profile analysis

 Besides the small systems analysis based on various relational data, Sociomapping can be used to visualize the profiles of unrelated subjects.
 This is done by transformation of subjects' profiles, computing the distances between the profiles and visualizing them in a Sociomap.

 There is a software to compute Profile analysis (see section Sociomapping software).